fhs/pyhdf/doc/install.rst

 If you don't want to use conda, the instructions below describes how you can compile pyhdf from source.
 Version 0.10.3 also includes static linked wheels for linux with cpython 3.6-3.9.
-If compatible, `pip install pyhdf` will include the neccessary libraries for you.
+If compatible, `pip install pyhdf` will include the necessary libraries for you.
 If you don't want to use the built manylinux distribution, follow instructions below to build from source downloading from pypi with `pip install pyhdf --no-binary :all:`.